stonepros/stone/doc/radosgw/vault.rst

 sort of Vault token that does not have a lifetime are root tokens.
 For all other tokens, it is necesary to periodically refresh them, either by performing initial authentication, or by renewing the token.
-Ceph does not have any logic to perform either operation.
+Stone does not have any logic to perform either operation.
 The simplest best way to use Vault tokens with ceph is to also run the Vault agent and have it refresh the token file.
 When the Vault agent is used in this mode, file system permissions